Uniform Inference on High-dimensional Spatial Panel Networks: Empirical Analysis: Spatial Network of Stock Returns

-where $j=1,\ldots,p$ indicate the stock individuals, $r_t=(r_{1,t},\ldots,r_{p,t})^\top$ are the daily log returns, and the daily turnover ratio (trading volume/shares outstanding) is taken as the the firm-specific control variable $X_{j,t}$. $w_{j,k}$ is referred to as the public cross ownership between stock $k$ and $j$, i.e., $w_{j,k}=1$ if company $j$ holds shares of company $k$ according to the accessible information and $w_{j,k}=0$ otherwise.
-The network structure given by $w_{j,k}$ for $j,k=1,\ldots,p$ is depicted in Figure \ref{network_W}, where the stocks are grouped by sectors.
-We note that the cross ownerships are observed cross sectors.
+where $j=1,\ldots,p$ indexes the individual stocks, $y_t=(y_{1,t},\ldots,y_{p,t})^\top$ represents the daily log returns, and $u_{j,t}$ denotes the daily turnover ratio (trading volume divided by shares outstanding), which is used as a firm-specific control variable.
+We assume that $\vps_{j,t}$ satisfies assumption \hyperref[A_error]{(A3)}, with $\E(\vps_{j,t}\vps_{j',t}|\mathcal F_{t-1})=0$ for $j\neq j'$.
+An unobserved individual effect, $\alpha_j$, is included to account for potential serial correlation in the error term.
+Within our estimation framework, these fixed effects can be treated as equation-specific intercepts during estimation.

-It might be possible that $w_{j,k}=0$ while $h_{j,k}\neq0$, if some shareholders of company $j$ are not revealed publicly.
-By convention, we set $w_{j,j}=h_{j,j}=0$.
-Without loss of generality, we assume that the misspecification error only occurs if the actual link is nonzero, i.e., the case that $w_{j,k}\neq0$ while $h_{j,k}=0$ is ruled out.
-We aim at estimating the network effect $\rho$ and the misspecification errors $\delta_{j,k}=h_{j,k}-w_{j,k}$ by RMD using our proposed approach.
-In the end, we would like to recover the latent linkages $h_{j,k}$ based on the inference results on the deviations $h_{j,k}-w_{j,k}$.
+The term $w_{jk}$ represents the public cross-ownership between stock $k$ and $j$, defined as $w_{jk}=1$ if company $j$ holds shares in company $k$ based on available information, and $w_{jk}=0$ otherwise.
+The resulting network structure for $w_{jk}$ ($j,k=1,\ldots,p$) is illustrated in Figure \ref{network_W}, where the stocks are grouped by sector.
+Notably, cross-ownership relationships are observed across sectors.

-In particular, the two-step DRGMM estimation procedure described in Section \ref{est} is implemented, where the lags $r_{t-1},r_{t-2}$ are chosen as the IVs.
-We get $\hat \rho=0.2244$ and $\hat\gamma =0.0017$.
-To further justify the prediction performance of our proposed method, we define the prediction error by the root-mean-square deviation: where the predicted returns are given by $\hat r_{j,t}=\hat\rho w_j^\top r_t + \hat\rho\hat\delta_j^\top r_t + \hat\gamma X_{j,t}$.
-In particular, we compare the prediction errors with two alternatives: spatial autoregressive (SAR) model solely based on the observed network structure $w$, and one-step RMD without debiasing.
-We consider the same moment conditions (i.e., same IVs) for all these competitors.
-We find that taking the possible misspecification into account and estimating the error via regularization would improve the cross-sectional prediction accuracy in the spatial network of stock returns by 3\%.
-The two regularized approaches give comparable prediction performance.
+It is possible for $w_{jk}=0$ while $h^0_{jk}\neq0$ if some shareholders of company $j$ are not publicly disclosed.
+We set $w_{jj}=h^0_{jj}=0$.
+Without loss of generality, we assume that misspecification errors occur only when the actual link is non-zero; specifically, cases where $w_{jk}\neq0$ while $h^0_{jk}=0$ are excluded.
+Our goal is to estimate the network effect $\rho^0$ and the misspecification errors $\delta^0_{jk}=h^0_{jk}-w_{jk}$ using our proposed approach.
+Ultimately, we aim to recover the latent linkages $h^0_{jk}$ based on inference results for the deviation $\delta^0_{jk}$, particularly in cases where $w_{jk}$ is observed to be zero.